-trtcm1 - Specifies the policing algorithm defined in RFC2698 and meters the packet stream and marks its packets either green, yellow, or red.
+Specifies the policing algorithm defined in RFC2698 and meters the packet stream and marks its packets as green, yellow, or red.
 A packet is marked red if it exceeds the PIR.
-Otherwise, it is marked either yellow or green depending on whether it exceeds or doesn't exceed the CIR.
+Otherwise, it is marked as yellow or green, depending on whether it exceeds the CIR.
 The trTCM1 is useful for ingress policing of a service, where a peak rate needs to be enforced separately from a committed rate.
 Two token buckets are used, the CBS bucket and the MBS bucket.
 Tokens are added to the buckets based on the CIR and PIR rates.
 The algorithm deducts tokens from both the CBS and the MBS buckets to determine a profile for the packet.

-trtcm2 - Specifies the policing algorithm defined in RFC4115 and meters the packet stream and marks its packets either green, yellow, or red.
+Specifies the policing algorithm defined in RFC4115 and meter the packet stream and marks its packets either green, yellow, or red.
 A packet is marked red if it exceeds the PIR.
-Otherwise, it is marked either yellow or green depending on whether it exceeds or does not exceed the CIR.
+Otherwise, it is marked yellow or green, depending on whether it exceeds the CIR.
 The trTCM2 is useful for ingress policing of a service, where a peak rate needs to be enforced separately from a committed rate.
 Two token buckets are used, the CBS bucket and the EBS bucket.
 Tokens are added to the buckets based on the CIR and EIR rates.
 The algorithm deducts tokens from either the CBS bucket (that is, when the algorithm identifies the packet as in-profile or green packet) or the EBS bucket (that is, when the algorithm identifies the packet as out-of-profile or yellow packet).
-This keyword is only supported on the 7210 SAS-D and 7210 SAS-Dxp.

-Note: When the meter mode is configured in trtcm2 mode, the system interprets the PIR rate parameter as EIR and the MBS parameter as the EBS value for use by RFC 4115 algorithm.
+When the meter mode is configured in trtcm2 mode, the system interprets the PIR rate parameter as EIR and the MBS parameter as the EBS value for use by RFC 4115 algorithm.

+srtcm

-srtcm - Specifies that an IP packet IP packet stream will be metered and marks its packets either green, yellow, or red.
-Marking is based on a CIR and two associated burst sizes, a CBS and an Maximum Burst Size (MBS).
-A packet is marked green if it doesn't exceed the CBS, yellow if it does exceed the CBS, but not the MBS, and red otherwise.
-The srTCM is useful for ingress policing of a service, where only the length, not the peak rate, of the burst determines service eligibility.
+Specifies that an IP packet IP packet stream will be metered and marks its packets green, yellow, or red.
+Marking is based on a CIR and two associated burst sizes, a CBS and an MBS.
+A packet is marked green if it does not exceed the CBS, yellow if it exceeds the CBS but not the MBS, and red otherwise.
+The srTCM is useful for ingress policing of a service where only the length, not the peak rate, of the burst determines service eligibility.

-Syntax rate cir cir-rate-in-kbps [pir pir-rate-in-kbps]
+rate cir cir-rate-in-kbps [pir pir-rate-in-kbps] no rate

-Description This command defines the administrative PIR and CIR parameters for the meter.
+This command defines the administrative PIR and CIR parameters for the meter.